The impact of using lifestyle or genetic information to decide at what age to start inviting people for bowel cancer screening in England

 Research has already shown that the national bowel cancer screening programme can save lives.
-In this project, Dr Usher-Smith and her colleagues will be looking at whether more information on lifestyle factors or genes could help improve the screening programme further.
+In this project, Dr Usher-Smith and her colleagues looked at whether more information on lifestyle factors or genes could help improve the screening programme further.

 At the moment adults are invited to take part in bowel cancer screening based only on their age.
 However, other factors such as body weight, diet, family history and genes also affect risk of getting bowel cancer.

 The science behind the project